GCTC-NTGC/gc-digital-talent/common/README.md

 To import code from this folder in another Javascript package in a sibling folder, follow these steps:

-1. In the webpackConfig object of `webpack.mix.js` (or your webpack.config.js file, if seperate) add the following code:
+1. In the webpackConfig object of `webpack.mix.js` (or your webpack.config.js file, if separate) add the following code:

     ```
     resolve: {